 You get quality, no doubt – but the price increases enormously.

 How much then?

 At agencies, hourly rates can be anywhere between $100 and $500+.
 Consequently, the website costs of $10,000 to $50,000 are realistic.
 It’s also possible to get a site for below $10,000.
 It’s most likely that it will take a while to find an agency like that.

 That is not to bash these businesses.
 There are a lot of good ones out there who do great work.
 If you have a company who has the budget to work with an agency, the end result can be fantastic and the investment very well worth it.
 It’s just that it comes with costs and you need to be aware of that.

 For that reason, many opt to build websites themselves.
-Another option is that they do a mix and match approach of doing some parts themselves and outsourcing others.
+Another option is that they make a mix and match approach of doing some parts themselves and outsourcing others.

 To help you decide the right process for you, the next section of our website cost blueprint will dissect the different cost factors and show you what to expect.